U.S. Court of Federal Claims Bid Protest & Federal Litigation Attorneys

 Court of Federal Claims Jurisdiction

 When filing a government contracting appeal at the Federal Claims Court , you must show that the court has subject matter jurisdiction to hear your case.
 The Court cannot hear the case on the merits before jurisdiction is present.
 Steel Co. v.
 Citizens for a Better Env’t, 523 U.S. 83, 88-89 (1998).
 Any party to the dispute may challenge the Court’s jurisdiction.
 The Court, may by its own choice (sua sponte) raise the question of whether there is subject matter jurisdiction.
 See Arbaugh v.
 Y&H Corp., 126 S. Ct.
 1235, 1240 (2006).
-At Watson & Associates, we help clients to assess the critical issue of the court’s ability to hear the appeal.
-Common issues that may arise include:

-• Whether the contractor fulfilled the statutory requirements (usually Contract Disputes Act) before submitting the dispute to the contracting officer
+- Whether the contractor fulfilled the statutory requirements (usually Contract Disputes Act) before submitting the dispute to the contracting officer

-• Whether the contracting officer made a final decision, or
+- Whether the contracting officer made a final decision, or

-• Whether the Appellant completed the agency process (exhausted administrative remedies) before petitioning the court.
+- Whether the Appellant completed the agency process (exhausted administrative remedies) before petitioning the court.

-Court of Federal Claims Bid Protest Litigation Lawyers
+Court of Federal Claims Federal Litigation Attorneys

 If you received an adverse decision from the GAO, you file a new bid protest at the Court of Federal Claims.
 COFC bid protest litigation after receiving a GAO decision can be tricky.
-Having an experienced government contract protest attorney that can minimize costly legal mistakes can be beneficial.
+Having an experienced government contract protest federal litigation attorney who can minimize costly legal mistakes can be beneficial.
 Government contractors should also be aware that a Court of Federal Claims protest after a GAO decision is not considered an appeal from GAO.
 Instead, the protest is considered a new COFC bid protest.

 For bid protest cases, our Federal Claims Court appellate attorneys make sure that the agency follows the requirements of the Administrative Procedure Act’ under the “arbitrary and capricious” standard.
 See 28 USC 1491(b)(4).
 See also Impresa Construzioni Geom.
 Domenico Garufi v.
 United States, 238 F.3d 1324, 1332 (Fed.
 Cir.
 2001).
 In addition to small business matters before the court, we have experienced federal procurement appellate lawyers and COFC bid protest attorneys that have vast experience with the various substantive legal and Federal Acquisition Regulation (FAR) issues involved in litigation.